Meet Our Staff

 Her exposure to the wild outdoors and curiosity about animal biology led her to pursue a bachelor’s degree in Animal Science at the University of Vermont.
 While at UVM she applied and was selected for the Cooperative Real Education in Agricultural Management (CREAM) program which allows students to manage and participate in running a fully operational dairy herd.
 It was at UVM while milking cows at sunrise that she decided she loved animals and medicine, and would become a veterinarian.

 Dr. Shepard attended the University of Minnesota College of Veterinary Medicine in 2007 and completed her Doctorate of Veterinary Medicine in 2011.
 She also completed a small animal rotating internship at New England Animal Medical Center in 2012.
 The level of her excellence in care was such that she invited to remain there as a doctor in their advanced General Medicine division.
 During that time she received addition training and experience in many areas, particularly dental surgery, critical care, advanced internal medicine, and laser surgery.
-She will be a fantastic addition to Duxbury Animal Hospital and the cutting edge technology that has been added there over the last two years.

 Certified Veterinary Technicians